michelangelodorado/outofband-apidisovery/README.md

 - Implement SSL offloading, attach http profile if there isn't so we can use the iRule.

 #### b.
 Internal VS for Encrypted HSL
-- Set up the second virtual server for internal communication.
+- Set up the second virtual server to covert unencrypted HSL to use TLS (https://techdocs.f5.com/en-us/bigip-15-0-0/external-monitoring-of-big-ip-systems-implementations/setting-up-secure-remote-logging.html)
-- Configure it to use encrypted HSL for data transmission.

 ### 2. Attach iRule to API Application VS